ariadnavigo/strlcpy/README.md

 **guarantees** the destination string to be null-terminated, thus being more reliable and safer than both standard ``strncpy()`` and ``strcpy()``.

-I'm providing this code for everyone's convenience.
+I'm providing this code for everyone's convenience, with portability across POSIX systems in mind.
 I remember having some trouble sourcing this back then from a _trustworthy_ source.
 Some projects using ``strlcpy()`` seem to have lost track of the true origins of the module and have modified its licensing and copyright notices.
 This module being over two decades old and quite popular makes me think those misattribution cases are due to the community losing track of where ``strlcpy()`` actually originated from, and not due to any kind of malice.

 Usually, to get a copy of this function you'd take it from other projects or, worse, try writing your own version of it.
 Also, you'll find this function in